-I am multilingual, I speak English, Dutch, Hindi & Spanish fluently.
-Over the course of time and due to schooling purposes I’ve learned another 5 languages.
+I am multilingual.
+I speak English, Dutch, Hindi and Spanish fluently.
+Over the course of time and due to schooling purposes I’ve learned another five languages.
 I love travelling and I always make an effort to learn some basic words in the local language.
-I believe that speaking the local language creates a connection with the local community at a different level, although having said that I also know that there is more to communication than language alone.
+Which I confess is not always easy.
+Korean & Chinese, for example, I find hard to grasp & remember.
+I do believe though that speaking the local language creates a connection with the local community at a different level compared to speaking in English (if that’s a foreign language) .
+Although having said that, I also know that there is more to communication than language alone.

 “If you talk to a man in the language he understands that goes to his head, if you talk to him in his language that goes to his heart”Nelson Mandela

-When I lived in US, I taught Dutch as a second language to children with ‘Dutch roots’.
-I was touched by parents who told me they wanted their child to have the opportunity to learn Dutch, something they had not had the opportunity to, due to their parents desire to completely to assimilate in US culture.
-I feel blessed to have been brought up multilingual (will delve more on that topic in a later blog).
+When I lived in the US, I taught Dutch as a second language to children with ‘Dutch roots’.
+I was touched by parents who told me they wanted their child to have the opportunity to learn Dutch, something they had not had the opportunity to do.
+The reason for this was their parents desire to completely assimilate in US culture.
+I feel I am blessed to have been brought up multilingual (I’ll delve into this topic in more depth in another blog).